Our Verdict

 Turkey is naturally rich in the 11 essential amino acids required by a cat to sustain life.

-The third ingredient is turkey liver.
+The fourth ingredient is poultry liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.

 From here the list goes on to include a number of other items.
 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of the product.